Add OneDrive and login with the OneDrive account you want to use with Insync.

 5. Sync your files by checking the boxes beside each file or just choose

-IMPORTANT: If you select SKIP SYNCING, Insync will not create the Base Folder yet.
+IMPORTANT: If you select SKIP SYNCING, Insync will not create the default Base Folder yet.
 However, if you chose an existing folder with files, note that "Skip syncing" will still trigger a file-match to take place.

 Syncing your OneDrive files